Miles54/WindowWrangler/readme.md

 /nm or /negativematch [PID]
   Filters windows based on associated Program ID matching the [PID] parameter.
 However, matching windows are excluded.
 /col or /color
-  Displays list in colors defined in the registry at (HKEY_CURRENT_USER\SOFTWARE\WindowWrangler)
+  Enables the use of colors, defined in the registry at (HKEY_CURRENT_USER\SOFTWARE\WindowWrangler) or text file (Config.txt) /pm or /postmessage [msg] [wparam] [lparam]
+  Posts a message to the listed windows' message queues /pm or /sendmessage [msg] [wparam] [lparam]
+  Sends a message to the listed windows' message queues /command [command]
+  Describes the command in detail, then exits
+/rs or /resize [width] [height] resizes the listed windows to match the width and height specified.
 ```

 ## Window Wrangler Colors:
-Window Wrangler's colors used with the `/col` parameter can be customized by adding/editing the registry keys for them.
+Window Wrangler's colors used with the `/col` parameter can be customized by adding/editing the registry keys for them or creating a `Config.txt` file.

 Within the `HKEY_CURRENT_USER\SOFTWARE\WindowWrangler` Registry Folder, the following REG_SZ values are checked:
 ```